-Now we’re getting to the heart of what became the message of the religion of Christianity.
+Now we’re getting to the heart of what the message of the religion of Christianity came to be.

 To begin with, we need to briefly put the crucifixion of Jesus in historical context.
 For centuries before the birth of Jesus, humans sacrificed animals to the gods.
 The belief was the gods were angry over human behavior and something needed to be sacrificed to them in order to satisfy their anger.
 Jesus’ people did this long before Jesus was born.
 You can read all about it in the Old Testament of the Bible.
 The sacrifices of animals were done primarily in the Temple in Jerusalem.

 So when Jesus was crucified, his death was interpreted in the only light or truth they knew.
 A sacrifice to God for the sins of everyone.
 He was seen as “the lamb of God who takes away the sins of the world.”
 John 1:29

 The accepted belief was that he died for the forgiveness of sins.
 One catch though!
 You had to believe precisely that for your personal sins to be forgiven, and to get into heaven when you die.

 1. Jesus’ death by crucifixion was far from unique.
 Thousands upon thousands of people were crucified not only by the Roman Empire, but by other earthly powers before them.
 The Romans just perfected the “art” of crucifixion to make it even more horrendous.
 In fact, right around the time of the birth of Jesus, the Roman General Verus crucified 2,000 Jews at the nearby town of Sephoras for suspicion of rebellion against Rome.